A. Jay Cristol: Research into USS Liberty incident

 After completing law school, Cristol became a civil lawyer, and served as special assistant attorney general of Florida.

-He also returned to school in pursuit of a doctoral degree.
+He returned to school in pursuit of a doctoral degree.
 While working on his Ph.D. thesis (from the late 1980s into the 1990s), Cristol analyzed the official investigations of the USS Liberty incident of June 8, 1967, in which Israeli forces attacked an American ship, resulting in a significant loss of life.
-Officially, the Liberty incident had already been investigated by more than a dozen government agencies and government-commissioned groups; it had always been reported to have been a tragic accident.
+The Liberty incident had already been investigated by more than a dozen government agencies and government-commissioned groups; it had always been found to have been an accident.
 Cristol conducted over 450 interviews.
 Freedom of Information Act requests were used to obtain declassification of the Clark Clifford Report, 22 hot-line messages, 22 National Security Agency documents, and 31 National Security Council documents.
-Cristol was also able to obtain classified Israeli documents.
-The conclusion of his dissertation confirmed the official investigations and demonstrated that the attack on the USS Liberty was a mistake.
+Cristol also obtained classified Israeli documents.
+The conclusion of his dissertation was that the attack on the USS Liberty was a mistake.

 Following completion of course work, Cristol continued to pursue information surrounding the event.
 He sued the National Security Agency under the Freedom of Information Act.
 In 2004 the agency released audio tapes which had been collected by an NSA unit aboard a Navy Lockheed EC-121 Warning Star aircraft flying near the scene of the USS Liberty attack.
 Subsequently, Cristol published his analysis in 2002 as a book about the attack, The Liberty Incident: The 1967 Attack on the U.S. Navy Spy Ship.
 Cristol concluded that the tapes show the attack was an accident, and that the Israelis mistook the ship for an Egyptian warship.

 Cristol's second book, The Liberty Incident Revealed: The Definitive Account of the 1967 Israeli Attack on the U.S. Navy Spy Ship, was published by the Naval Institute Press in 2013.
 One of the Naval History and Heritage Command’s webpages pertaining to the USS Liberty incident cites this book as its primary source.
 Curiously, neither of Cristol’s books contains interviews from any Liberty survivors, despite many still being alive and willing to discuss their experiences at the time the books were being written.
 Furthermore, many Liberty survivors have claimed that The Liberty Incident (2002) and The Liberty Incident Revealed (2013) contain many errors and omissions.

 He spoke in favor of Israel during a 2004 U.S. State Department symposium that was convened in about the Six-Day War in response to the findings of the 2003 Moorer Commission and the 2004 release of Captain Ward Boston’s affidavit pertaining to the USS Liberty incident.
 He spoke alongside Marc J. Susser (the State Department’s official historian), Michael B. Oren (a Middle Eastern historian and Israeli politician), and James Bamford (an author and Liberty advocate).

 Cristol wrote several online articles challenging the assertions made by James Bamford and Liberty survivors.
-He dismisses allegations that the attack was deliberate as conspiracy theories and maintains the official “mistaken identity” narrative.